mfrans1/mfrans1.github.io/_pages/earth_gazing.md

   {% include archive-single.html %}
 {% endfor %}

-Images of our planet seen from space, for your enjoyment.
+Our planet seen from space, for your enjoyment.

 <html>
 <head>
  <style>
  #desc {
-   font-size: 10px;
+   font-size: 1px;
 }

 div.gallery {